Medically reviewed by Katelyn Hagerty, FNP

-However, we should also state that this research is still emerging, that there are very few studies about sildenafil (the main ingredient in Viagra) and PE, and that more research is probably needed before your healthcare provider will be eager to write you a prescription for Viagra to treat your PE.
+However, we should also state that this research is still emerging, that there are very few studies about sildenafil (generic Viagra) and PE, and that more research is probably needed before your healthcare provider will be eager to write you a prescription for Viagra to treat your PE.

 Lidocaine is a topical medication that is widely used and can be effective for treating premature ejaculation.